carlosolarte/java-dist/docs/03-networking/content.md

 - _Remote Method Invocation_
 - The object oriented version of RPC (__Remote Procedure Call__)
 - Objects are registered on a _name service_
-- The client obtains a _remote_ reference to the object
+- The client obtains a _remote reference_ to the object
 - Calls to methods of the (_remote_) object look  __local__!

+---
+### RMI
+The RMI protocols builds on top of:
+- Java Object _Serialization_: marshaling  and returning data
+- The HTTP protocol: to _POST_ remote method invocations.
 ---
 ### RMI
 First an _interface_ must be defined: